glycerine/rpc25519/README.md

 cipher suite is the only one configured.
 This is similar to the crypto suite used in Wireguard (TailScale), the only difference being that Wireguard uses
-Blake2s as a hash function (apparently faster than SHA-256).
+Blake2s as a hash function (apparently faster than SHA-256 when hardware support SHA-extensions/SHA-NI instructions are not available).
 The ChaCha20, Poly1305, and Curve25519 parts are the same.

 security posture for both extremes